The Diploma Course in Organisational Stress Management

 Organisational Stress Management comprises a package of skills which aim to enable the individual employee and the organisation to better manage stress.
 Our training presents the theory and practice of Organisational Stress Management in a logical and user-friendly way.
 The Stress Management sessions provide an opportunity to tackle major workplace stressors using techniques from Problem Solving Therapy.

-All sessions include master copies of questionnaires, logs, handouts and forms for you to copy for your stress management groups, together with the same on CD for you to edit with your own logo.
+All sessions include master copies of questionnaires, logs, handouts and forms for you to copy for your stress management groups, together with the same on CD/file for you to edit with your own logo.

 Who is this stress course aimed at?